 However, if left untreated pre-eclampsia can be dangerous for both the mother and baby.

-Sometimes other organs, such as the liver or kidneys, can become affected, and there can be problems with blood clotting.
+Sometimes other organs, such as the liver, can become affected, and there can be problems with blood clotting.

 Pre-eclampsia can potentially progress to a more dangerous condition known as eclampsia, which occurs in 1-2 percent of pregnancies.